0xERR0R/blocky/docs/configuration.md

     Use `192.168.178.1` for rDNS lookup.
 Take second name if present, if not take first name.
 IP address `192.168.178.29` is mapped to `laptop` as client name.

-## Blocking and whitelisting
+## Blocking and allowlisting

 Blocky can download and use external lists with domains or IP addresses to block DNS query (e.g. advertisement, malware, trackers, adult sites).
 You can group several list sources together and define the blocking behavior per client.
-External blacklists must be either in the well-known [Hosts format](https://en.wikipedia.org/wiki/Hosts_(file)) or just a plain domain list (one domain per line).
+External denylists must be either in the well-known [Hosts format](https://en.wikipedia.org/wiki/Hosts_(file)) or just a plain domain list (one domain per line).
 Blocky also supports regex as more powerful tool to define patterns to block.

 Blocky uses [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_sinkhole) approach to block a DNS query.
-Domain name from the request, IP address from the response, and the CNAME record will be checked against configured blacklists.
+Domain name from the request, IP address from the response, and the CNAME record will be checked against configured denylists.

-To avoid overblocking, you can define or use already existing whitelists.
+To avoid overblocking, you can define or use already existing allowlists.

-### Definition black and whitelists
+### Definition black and allowlists

-Each black or whitelist can be either a path to the local file, a URL to download or inline list definition of a domains in hosts format (YAML literal block scalar style).
+Each black or allowlist can be either a path to the local file, a URL to download or inline list definition of a domains in hosts format (YAML literal block scalar style).
 All Urls must be grouped to a group name.

 !!! example